liuggio/liuggio.github.com/_posts/2013-11-09-symfony2-rest-api-the-best-2013-way.md

 I would not talk about the difference between REST and RESTful [Martin Fowler Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html).

+The title of this series is just because I've found a lot of great ideas from the  [William Durand: rest-apis-with-symfony2-the-right-way](http://williamdurand.fr/2012/08/02/rest-apis-with-symfony2-the-right-way/) blog written in 2012, so this is a revisited version, talking more about form, and services.

 ## GOAL

-We are going to create an application that serves API for Page content with `get`, `put`, `post` and `patch`, using Symfony2, the FOSRestBundle, the NelmioApiDocBundle, the JSMSerializerBundle, and Doctrine.
+We are going to create an application that serves API for Page content with `get`, `put`, `post` and `patch`, using [Symfony2](http://www.symfony2.com), the [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle), the [NelmioApiDocBundle](https://github.com/nelmio/NelmioApiDocBundle), the [JSMSerializerBundle](https://github.com/schmittjoh/JMSSerializerBundle), and [Doctrine](http://www.doctrine-project.org).

 The real objective is create an application that shows some best practices and rules with Symfony2 and REST: